Back to Intro to Storybook

 },

 💡 Actions help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
-Use action() to stub them in.
+Use fn() to stub them in.

 There are two basic levels of organization in Storybook: the component and its child stories.
 Think of each story as a permutation of a component.
 You can have as many stories per component as you need.